 ARTESIA BANK N.V.
 Effective August, 1997, VDSE entered into a convertible loan agreement with Artesia Bank N.V. (formerly known as Banque Paribas Belgique S.A.) in the principal amount of \$3.4 million.
 The principal amount is convertible into shares of Common Stock.
 This loan bears interest at the rate of 3.25%, payable annually, and matures on September 30, 2002.
-The loan is convertible, commencing on the earlier of January 1, 1999 or the date of a public offering of the Company shares on the Easdaq and/or Nasdaq and terminating on August 31, 2002, at a conversion price equal to the per share public offering price, provided, however, that if no such offering has occurred prior to January 1, 1999, and thereafter no public offering has occurred, the conversion price is the average closing market price for shares of Common Stock on the OTC BB for the 20 trading days prior to the date of the notice of conversion, less 10%.
-In the event a public offering is completed, the holder of the note may at its option require the principal amount of the note to be repaid in cash, in which case additional special interest is payable as follows: \$510,000 if repayment is between July 1, 1998 and December 31, 1998 (both dates inclusive), and \$680,000 if repayment is on January 1, 1999 or later.
+The loan is convertible, commencing on the earlier of January 1, 1999 or the date of a public offering of the Company shares on the Easdaq and/or Nasdaq and terminating on August 31, 2002, at a conversion price equal to the per share public offering price, provided, however, that if no such offering has occurred prior to January 1, 1999, and thereafter no public offering has occurred, the conversion price is the average closing market price for shares of Common Stock on the OTC BB for the 20 trading days prior to the date of the notice of the note may at its option require the principal amount of the note to be repaid in cash, in which case additional special interest is payable as follows: \$510,000 if repayment is between July 1, 1998 and December 31, 1998 (both dates inclusive), and \$680,000 if repayment is on January 1, 1999 or later.